Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

-We choose a sequence of parameters $\delta_{\v,n} \to 0$ for $n \in \mathbb{N}$ and let $H_{n}^{\ell}$ denote the corresponding perturbed functions as in Equation \eqref{eq: Hpertloc} (which converge to $h_{loc}^{\ell}$ as $n \to \infty$).
+We choose a sequence of parameters $\delta_{\v,n},\delta_{\D,n}$ from \eqref{eq: Hpertloc} depending on $n \in \mathbb{N}$ and which tend to 0 as $n \to \infty.$ Let $H_{n}^{\ell}$ denote the corresponding functions which are perturbed according to the same equation (\eqref{eq: Hpertloc}) and which converge to $h_{loc}^{\ell}$ as $n \to \infty$.
 Also, choose a sequence of $J_{t,n}$ converging to $J_0$ with $J_{t,n}$ generic (meaning achieves transversality) for all elements of $\mc{M}^{loc}_{SSP}(\v_0,x_0)$ and for all Floer trajectories (both defined with respect to the functions $H_n^{\ell}$) appearing in the statement of this Lemma.
 As before, by appealing to usual Gromov compactness arguments, the key claim that verifies the Lemma is the exclusion of various ``undesired'' breakings from any limiting stable curve, namely: 5 pt

-\emph{Subclaim:} For all $n$ sufficiently large there are no trajectories breaking along orbits of $H_n^{\ell}$ in $D_{i,\infty}$, $D_{I,j}$, $D_{i,0}$.
-More precisely, fixing such $n$ sufficiently large, there are no sequences $u_{m,n} \in \mc{M}^{loc}_{SSP}(\v_0,x_0)$ rescaled as above which converge (modulo sphere bubbling at finitely many possible points) in $C^{\infty}_{loc}$ to solutions $u_{\infty,n}$ which asymptotically limit to any orbit $y$ in $D_{i,\infty}$ $D_{i,0}$ or $D_{I,j}$, in the generalized sense that there exists a sequence of $s_k \to \infty$ with $u_{\infty,n}(s_k,-) \to y$.\footnote{Recall that these orbits $y$ may be degenerate; compare the discussion just below Lemma \ref{lem: generalHam}.}
+\emph{Subclaim:} For all $n$ sufficiently large there are no trajectories breaking along orbits of $H_n^{\ell}$ in $D_{i,\infty}$, $D_{j,I}$, $D_{i,0}$.
+More precisely, fixing such $n$ sufficiently large, there are no sequences $u_{m,n} \in \mc{M}^{loc}_{SSP}(\v_0,x_0)$ rescaled as above which converge (modulo sphere bubbling at finitely many possible points) in $C^{\infty}_{loc}$ to solutions $u_{\infty,n}$ which asymptotically limit to any orbit $y$ in $D_{i,\infty}$ $D_{i,0}$ or $D_{j,I}$, in the generalized sense that there exists a sequence of $s_k \to \infty$ with $u_{\infty,n}(s_k,-) \to y$.\footnote{Recall that these orbits $y$ may be degenerate; compare the discussion just below Lemma \ref{lem: generalHam}.}